rthiemann/This_Old_Code/Blastar/README.md

-This is the source code from Elon R. Musk's video game, Blastar.
+This is the source code from Elon R. Musk's video game, Blastar, for the vintage SpectraVideo console.

 It was originally published in "PC and Office Technology" magazine, December 1984.